 When duplication is activated, the original PDCP PDU and the corresponding duplicate(s) shall not be transmitted on the same carrier.
-The logical channels of a DRB configured with duplication can either belong to the same MAC entity (referred to as CA duplication) or to different ones (referred to as DC duplication).
-CA duplication can also be configured in either or both of the MAC entities together with DC duplication when duplication over more than two legs is configured in the UE.
-In CA duplication, logical channel mapping restrictions are used in a MAC entity to ensure that the different logical channels of a DRB in the MAC entity are not sent on the same carrier.
+The logical channels of a radio bearer configured with duplication can either belong to the same MAC entity (referred to as CA duplication) or to different ones (referred to as DC duplication).
+CA duplication can also be configured in either or both of the MAC entities together with DC duplication when duplication over more than two RLC entities is configured for the radio bearer.
+In CA duplication, logical channel mapping restrictions are used in a MAC entity to ensure that the different logical channels of a radio bearer in the MAC entity are not sent on the same carrier.
 When CA duplication is configured for an SRB, one of the logical channels associated to the SRB is mapped to SpCell.